project-march/tutorials/doc/useful_tools/robot_model.rst

 joint_state_publisher
 ^^^^^^^^^^^^^^^^^^^^^
-The `joint_state_publisher <http://wiki.ros.org/joint_state_publisher>`_ is a very useful package, which reads your urdf and publishes a `JointState message <http://docs.ros.org/api/sensor_msgs/html/msg/JointState.html>`_ for all your joints.
+The `joint_state_publisher <http://wiki.ros.org/joint_state_publisher>`_ is a very useful package, which reads your urdf and publishes a :ros_docs:`JointState message <api/sensor_msgs/html/msg/JointState.html>` for all your joints.

 robot_state_publisher